-DIVISION I DIVISION II
+DIVISION I 16 Core-Course Rule

-16 Core-Course Rule 16 Core-Course Rule
+16 Core Courses:

-16 Core Courses: 4 years of English.
-3 years of mathematics (Algebra I or higher).
-Two years of natural/physical science (1 year of lab if offered by high school).
-1 year of additional English, mathematics or natural/physical science.
-2 years of social science.
-4 years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy).
-16 Core Courses: 3 years of English.
-2 years of mathematics (Algebra I or higher).
-2 years of natural/physical science (1 year of lab if offered by high school).
-2 years of additional English, mathematics or natural/physical science.
-2 years of social science.
-4 years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy).
+- 4 years of English. - 3 years of mathematics (Algebra I or higher).
+Two years of natural/physical science (1 year of lab if offered by high school). - 1 year of additional English, mathematics or natural/physical science. - 2 years of social science. - 4 years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy).